Dear Expedia: a brand is for customers, not golf shirts

 That’s where an executive evaluates a logo, tag line, name, etc. in terms of how it will look on their golf shirt rather than how well it works for customers.

-In this case, the old branding was kind of goofy, maybe a little clip-arty cartoonish, and yes, a bit retro (read “old-fashioned”).
-But it did just what it was intended to do: it conveyed a bit of the excitement and adventure of travel, while giving its target audience a strong symbol to help them find, remember, and engage with the service.
+In this case, it’s logo design.
+The old design was kind of goofy, maybe a little clip-arty cartoonish, and yes, a bit retro (read “old-fashioned”).
+But it did just what it was intended to do: it conveyed a clear brand idea.
+It captured a bit of the excitement and adventure of travel, while giving target customers a strong symbol to help them find, remember, and engage with the service.

 Now that might seem like a good thing.
 But that’s just because you’re thinking like a customer.